Chris Flores

 About Me

 At Stanford, I am a Graduate Scholar-in-Residence at El Centro Chicano y Latino and a fellow with the Center for American Democracy.
-I am also a 2023 recipient of the National Science Foundation Graduate Research Fellowship.
-Outside political science, I teach with the Stanford Jail and Prison Education Project at several jails in the Bay Area.
-Prior to Stanford, I received my A.B. in Politics and Latino Studies, summa cum laude, from Princeton University in 2021.
-Born and raised in Miami to Cuban parents, I am a proud graduate of Miami-Dade County Public Schools.
+I am a 2026 receipient of the Stanford Centennial Teaching Assistant Award and 2023 recipient of the National Science Foundation Graduate Research Fellowship.
+I received my A.B. summa cum laude in Politics and Latino Studies from Princeton University, where I was awarded the John G. Buchanan Prize for the highest standing in the Department of Politics.